-All girls aged aged 12 to 13 ared offered HPV (human papilloma virus) vaccination as part of the NHS childhood vaccination programme.
-The vaccine is usually given in year eight at schools in Wales.
+All girls aged 12 to 13 are offered HPV (human papilloma virus) vaccination as part of the NHS childhood vaccination programme.
+The vaccine protects against cervical cancer.
+It's usually given to girls in year eight at schools in Wales.

 According to Cancer Research UK, cervical cancer is the second most common cancer in women under the age of 35.
-In the UK, 2,900 women a year are diagnosed with cervical cancer.
+In the UK, 2,900 women a year are diagnosed with cervical cancer, that's around eight women every day.

-Combined with cervical screening, the HPV vaccination is an important step towards preventing cervical cancer.
-It is estimated that about 400 lives could be saved every year in the UK as a result of vaccinating girls before they are infected with HPV.
+Around 970 women died from cervical cancer in 2011 in the UK.
+It's estimated that about 400 lives could be saved every year in the UK as a result of vaccinating girls before they are infected with HPV.

-The HPV vaccine is delivered largely through secondary schools, and consists of two injections over a period of between 6 and 24 months.
+The HPV vaccine is delivered largely through secondary schools, and consists of two injections into the upper arm spaced at least six, and not more than 24 months apart (girls who began vaccination before September 2014 receive three injections).

 What is HPV?